Legality Campaign: Last days in power

-On the 22nd, in the TV Excelsior auditorium, in São Paulo, Lacerda declared that he would not resign and accused Jânio of articulating a coup and having invited him to participate.
+On 22 August, in the TV Excelsior auditorium, in São Paulo, Lacerda declared that he would not resign and accused Jânio of articulating a coup and having invited him to participate.
 José Aparecido de Oliveira, Jânio's secretary, wanted to travel to Rio de Janeiro and accuse Lacerda himself of a coup, so that the next day he would be fired, but neutralizing the governor of Guanabara.
 As reporters heard the authorization to travel to Rio, the plan became unfeasible.
-On the night of the 24th, the anniversary of Getúlio Vargas' suicide, Lacerda made a big impact in the media: he accused Jânio of, through the Minister of Justice, having requested his support for a "cabinet coup" to strengthen the Executive Branch, possibly involving the military ministers.
-He also requested copies of his articles written after Vargas' suicide, in which he argued for an exceptional regime.
-The next day Pedroso Horta denied the accusations, also arguing that "if he were conspiring, he would never call to participate in this conspiracy a man who is known as the country's greatest boquirer."
+On the night of the 24th, the anniversary of Getúlio Vargas' suicide, Lacerda made a big impact in the media: he accused Jânio of, through the Minister of Justice, having requested his support for a "cabinet coup" to strengthen the Executive branch, possibly involving the military ministers.
+Lacerda also claimed Horta had requested copies of his articles written after Vargas' suicide, in which he argued for an exceptional regime.
+The next day Pedroso Horta denied the accusations, also arguing that "if I were conspiring, I would never call to participate in this conspiracy a man who is known as the country's greatest blabbermouth".

-On the morning of Friday the 25th, the president communicated his intention to resign to a few aides, adding that it would be irrevocable, and then to the ministers, of which those of the War, Navy, and Air Force asked, without success, that he give up the decision.
-Odílio Denys, of the War Ministry, noted the president's prestige within the Army, but heard that there would be no turning back.
-Jânio asked them: "maintain order throughout the country", or, "With this Congress I cannot govern.
-Organize a junta and run the country."
-At eleven o'clock he traveled to São Paulo, where some governors also asked him to remain in power, but he stated that the resignation was irrevocable.
-The letter of resignation was read at quarter to the astonished congressmen.
-Judged a unilateral act, it was accepted within two hours.
-On the 28th, the now ex-president left the country for Europe.
+On the morning of Friday, 25 August, the president communicated his intention to resign to a few aides, adding that it would be irrevocable, and then to the ministers.
+Those of War, Navy, and the Air Force asked, without success, that he give up the decision.
+Odílio Denys, of the Ministry of War, noted the president's prestige within the Brazilian Army, but heard that there would be no turning back.
+Jânio asked them: "maintain order throughout the country", or, "with this Congress I cannot govern.
+Organize a junta and run the country".
+At eleven o'clock Quadros traveled to São Paulo, where some governors also asked him to remain in power, but he stated that the resignation was irrevocable.
+The resignation letter was read at 15:00 to the astonished congressmen.
+Deemed a unilateral act, it was accepted within two hours.
+On 28 August, the now former president left the country for Europe.